tom5610/sagemaker-immersion-day/README.md

 * Wait for the notebook to start.
 * Open with Jupyter.
 * You should see all the course notebooks pulled from the git repo.
 ![Create Notebook](img/notebook_screen1.png)

+## Lessons
+### Week 1 - ML Lifecycle, Image Processing, Intro to Neural Networks

+#### Reading
+Read all the [day 1 lessons](https://mla.corp.amazon.com/computer-vision-i/day-1-computer-vision/).
+If you need more help on frameworks, these [tutorials](https://mla.corp.amazon.com/computer-vision-i/day-1-computer-vision/libraries-and-frameworks/) will help. **Ignore all links to Eider notebooks** contained in the lessons.
+Use the corresponding notebooks in this folder.

+#### Watch Video
+After reading thru the materials [watch the day 1 lecture](https://drive.corp.amazon.com/documents/MLU%20Lectures/MLA/CV/March%2023-25,%202020/MLA-CV_DAY1_BRENT.mp4).
+Refer back to reading materials, ask question in chime, and stop and take tutorials for topics you dont understand.

+#### Lab
+Work through the lab for this week "day1/Gluon Image Classification Example".
+Attempt your first submission using the test data set on your trained model, by adapting "day1/Submission and Dataset Access" notebook. **Do not use the submission info on the above pages**.
+The submission info is below:

+**leader board not yet implemented.
+ETA Wednesday**

+#### Office Hours
+During office hours we will walk through the "Gluon Image Classification Example", and then answer any questions.